 Instructions

-- Add sausage to a skillet set over medium heat.
-Break sausage up into crumbles and cook until browned and no longer pink.
-Transfer cooked sausage to a paper towel-lined plate and place skillet back on the stove over medium heat.
+- Add ground sausage to a pan set over medium heat.
+Break the sausage up into crumbles and cook until it's browned and no longer pink, about 8-10 minutes.
+Transfer the cooked crumbled sausage to a paper towel-lined plate and place skillet back on the stove over medium heat.

-- Place the skillet back on the stove over medium-high heat and add remaining 1 tablespoon of olive oil and 1 tablespoon of unsalted butter to the skillet.
+- Place the pan back on the stove again and raise the heat to medium-high.
+Add the remaining 1 Tablespoon of olive oil and 1 Tablespoon of unsalted butter to the pan.
 Swirl the olive oil and butter around until combined and the butter is melted.
-Add gnocchi and stir to coat the gnocchi evenly.
+Add the gnocchi and stir to coat the gnocchi evenly.

 - Cook for 8 or so minutes, stirring frequently, until all sides of the gnocchi are golden-brown.